act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 [focusable]: #focusable 'Definition of focusable'
 [focused]: https://html.spec.whatwg.org/#focused 'Definition of focused'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
-[main content]: #main-content 'Definition of main content'
+[section of content]: #section-of-content 'Definition of section of content'
 [semantic role]: #semantic-role 'Definition of semantic role'
 [visible]: #visible 'Definition of visible'